datasweet/kibana-datasweet-formula/docs/functions/prev.md

 # Function prev

-Shift to left a serie.
+Shift a serie to left.

 ## Syntax
 ```